 Next, meet your step-on guide for a tour of the city of New Orleans.
 Included in your tour will be the history, landmarks, legends and splendid architecture for which New Orleans is famous.
-You will see the French Quarter, French Market and river front.
+You will see the French Quarter, French Market and riverfront.
 Complete your day with a streetcar ride along beautiful St. Charles Avenue, passing local universities, parks and stately mansions.
 You will see the unusual above-ground "cities of the dead" (cemeteries) and other local landmarks and legends.
 Interesting and entertaining tours of the cemeteries are available daily.

 End the evening at one of our award-winning local restaurants.

 Begin your day with a guided tour of Rivertown.
-Rivertown sits at a bend in the Mississippi River and is a 16-block area which embraces many restored late 19th and early 20th century structures.
+Rivertown sits at a bend in the Mississippi River and is a 16-block area that embraces many restored late 19th and early 20th century structures.
 Wander through the district and enjoy the Science Complex, NASA Space Station and Kenner Heritage Park.
 View a show at the educational and entertaining Kenner Planetarium & Mega Dome Cinema.
 Don't miss a wonderful photo opportunity at La Salle's Landing that overlooks the mighty Mississippi River.

 Stop at Bayou Barn in Crown Pointe, LA; a rustic setting where you can enjoy Cajun music, dancing, food and fun.
-The facility is available for group parties, Cajun Fais do-do's and day long activities by reservation.
+The facility is available for group parties, Cajun Fais do-do's and day-long activities by reservation.

 Complete the evening with a shopping excursion at one of our four major shopping malls and dine in one of Jefferson Parish’s award-winning restaurants!

 Enjoy a live theatrical performance and dinner in BB’s Stage Door Canteen at the WWII Musem.
 Their musical performances are a salute to the WWII era artists that entertained the men and women on their way to war.
-Their shows brings to life the war years with songs, dancing and the humor of the war era.
+Their shows bring to life the war years with songs, dancing and the humor of the war era.

 End your day at The American Sector Restaurant; a casual dining restaurant with original cuisine based on vintage American comfort foods created by award-winning Chef John Besh.
 It is not necessary to pay to enter the museum to dine at the restaurant.
-The restaurant is open 7 days week.
+The restaurant is open 7 days a week.